 At the end of the day you will go home with a bowl you have turned yourself and if you're new to greenwood work you will have learned some of the fundamental principles involved in this traditional way of working with unseasoned timber and simple hand tools.

 If you have been turning bowls for some time but still find specific parts of the process a challenge (undercutting the core or getting a clean finish from the tools for example) I can help move you forward.
 I can also guide you through more advanced projects such as turning bowls with handles, quaich turning or turning end-grain drinking vessels.

-One to one courses cost £140 but I also teach group bowl turning days at £100 pp. Please see my website for more info and dates.
+One to one courses cost £140 but I also teach group bowl turning days at £100 pp - 2018 group dates are as follows;

 Sharif first fell in love with carving wood when he studied violin making at London Guildhall University.
 His passion now is working with green or unseasoned wood, carving spoons, turning bowls on a pole lathe and passing on the skills he has learned to others through his courses.

 If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above or telephone us.
 Your voucher code must be provided at the point of booking.